Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Be Thoughtful

-Present the most imortant information first.
-Organize it in a way that is logical and requires minimum effort and brain gymnastics on audience's part.
+Present the most important information first.
+Organize it in a way that is logical and requires minimum effort and brain gymnastics on your audience's part.

 Pay attention to the conjunctions **after** and **only if**.
 Put what's to be done first at the beginning of the sentence, not the opposite.
 For example, don't say: